noahehall/theBookOfNoah/architecture/rdbms_database_design.md

       - issues
          - inconsistency in data format
          - same information being kept in several different places
+         - problems maintaijning consistency after updates
+      - benefits
+         - can sometimes lead to performance improvements
+            - e.g. in place of a db join to connect data
    - `data inconsistency`
       - a situation where various copies of the same data are conflicting
       - issues